 3. Stand Back — But Let the Camera Move In

-We’re tempted to get EVERYTHING in the picture: the people – table setting – holiday decorations – even the snow on the ground outside.
-Unfortunately, that usually creates a lousy picture.
+We’re tempted to get EVERYTHING in the picture: the people, table setting, holiday decorations – even the snow on the ground outside.
+Unfortunately, that usually creates a lousy photo.

 Instead, focus on one subject in each photo: a person, the tree or a skillfully arranged and posed group.
 If you hope to capture many things, then take many carefully composed photos.

-We’re tempted to get EVERYTHING in the picture: the people – table setting – holiday decorations – even the snow on the ground outside.
-Unfortunately, that usually creates a lousy picture.
+We’re tempted to get EVERYTHING in the picture: the people, table setting, holiday decorations – even the snow on the ground outside.
+Unfortunately, that usually creates a lousy photo.

 Instead, focus on one subject in each photo: a person, the tree or a skillfully arranged and posed group.
 If you hope to capture many things, then take many carefully composed photos.